solo-io/workshops/istio-day2/1-understand-istio/05-app-rollout.md

 == should use existing sample-apps/ dir

+## Prerequisites

+Verify you're in the correct folder for this lab: `/home/solo/workshops/istio-day2/1-understand-istio/`.

+This lab builds on both lab 02, 03 and 04 where we already installed Istio control plane using a minimal profile and ingress gateway using revisions.

 ## Adding services to the mesh

 There are a couple ways to add a service to the mesh.
 What's meant by "adding the service to the mesh" is we install the Envoy proxy alongside the workload.
 We can do a manual injection of the sidecar or automatically do it.
 Let's start to deploy some workloads.